 The Fedora Project Leader (or "FPL") serves as the chair of the Council.

 The Fedora Engineering Steering Committee (commonly known as "FESCo") is a community-elected body empowered by the Council to manage the technical features of the Fedora distribution and specific implementations of policy in the Fedora Project.
-You can find further information about FESCo, its members, and its policies on the FESCo wiki pages.
+You can find further information about FESCo, its members, and its policies on the FESCo section.

 The Mindshare Committee represents leadership for user and contributor community growth and support.